Morton, Derbyshire: History

 A hoard of Roman coins found between Hagg House Farm and Morton Lodge Farm is the first evidence of human activity in the Morton area.
 The coins have been dated at 210 AD.

 Morton is first documented in the will of Wulfric Spott in 1002 and again mentioned in 1086 in the Domesday Book as one of the manors belonging to Walter D'Aincourt (Deincourt).

 The manor of Morton remained in the ownership of the Deincourts until the family line died out and then passed through several hands until being acquired by the Sitwells (of Renishaw) in 1749.
 The Sitwells disposed of the Morton estate in 1912.

+There have been 33 barons of Morton.
+The current Baron of Morton resides in the United States and ascended to the barony on May 20, 2022 through issue of the 32nd Baron of Morton.

 The Midland Railway opened a station at Doe Hill in 1862.

 In 1865 George Stephenson's Clay Cross Company opened their first colliery in Morton.
 Most of the houses now in Morton were built to house the colliery workers.

 See separate sections below for history of church, school and colliery.